ilnaes/llisp/README.md

 # llisp

-A lisp written in rust.
+A lisp written in Rust.
 WIP.